 Personal data means any information relating to an identified or identifiable natural person.
 An identifiable person is one who can be identified, directly or indirectly.
 For instance, direct identification can be done through a name or photography.
 Indirectly it can take place through a customer number, online identification data, or several particular factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person number.

 In Switzerland, aside from natural persons‘ individual data those of legal entities are protected as well.

 Special categories of personal data (sensitive data)

 It includes data requiring a higher level of security.
-Such personal data can contain information about religious, ideological, political or union activities, as well as information regarding health, intimacy or the racial or ethnic origin of a person.
+Such personal data can contain information about the religious, ideological, political or union activities, as well as information regarding health, intimacy, or the racial or ethnic origin of a person.
 In addition, specifications relating to social welfare or administrative measures and criminal sanctions can be included.
 From country to country, in particular data worthy of protection is variously defined at best.
 National law must be observed at any time.

-It means any operation which is performed on personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+It means any operation which is performed on personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.